Mark-to-market/Mark-to-market.github.io/collections/_services/2018-05-18-quantitative-analysis.md

 title: Quantitative Analysis
 icon: chart-line
 ---
-Implementation and use of models that reduce uncertenty.
+Implementation and use of models that reduce uncertainty.